 Many people experience yeast infections, but some symptoms, such as itching and swelling, can often make it difficult for a person to go about their daily activities.
 A baking soda bath may relieve symptoms and help a person recover faster.

-One study found that baking soda helped kill Candida cells, which are the fungal cells responsible for yeast infections.
+One study found that baking soda helped kill Candida cells, the fungal cells responsible for yeast infections.

 2. Fungal skin and nail infections

-Research suggests that baking soda may be a useful as an antifungal agent against many of the fungal strains that commonly infect human skin and nails.
+Research suggests that baking soda may be useful as an antifungal agent against many fungal strains that commonly infect human skin and nails.

 People with the nail fungus onychomycosis, which causes thick, discolored, or crumbly nails, may find relief from regularly soaking their hands or feet in a baking soda bath.

-However, anyone with a fungal infection should ask their doctor if a baking soda bath could help relieve symptoms.
+However, anyone with a fungal infection should ask their doctor if a baking soda bath can help relieve symptoms.

 Eczema causes dry, itchy, and inflamed patches of skin to develop on the body during flare-ups.
 These areas may be so itchy that a person scratches and breaks the skin, leaving it prone to infection and making symptoms worse.

 Baking soda may help prevent eczema flare-ups or reduce symptoms in some people.
-Adding ¼ to ½ cup of baking soda to a warm bath may help soothe itchy skin.
+Adding a quarter cup of baking soda to a warm bath may help soothe itchy skin.

 It is important to pat the skin dry and moisturize immediately after the bath.

-Adding ½ cup of baking soda to an oatmeal bath may further reduce irritation and itchiness.
+Adding both baking soda and oatmeal to a bath may reduce irritation and itchiness.

-It is essential for someone with psoriasis to moisturize their skin immediately after drying off with a towel, as hot water can dry out the skin further.
+It is essential to moisturize the skin immediately after drying off with a towel, as hot water can dry out the skin further.